sopika2/FishyUI/README.md

 The build deploys the dll straight into the profile's plugin folder.
 The `demo/` project is a local test mod.

-AI was used as help for making this so problems are expected with it, until I get a grasp on libs.
+AI was used as help for making this so problems are expected with it until I get a grasp on libs.